Waterproofing Solutions for Wet Basements

 Understanding where and how water is getting into your basement is the crucial first step to keeping it out.
 Sometimes, this can be a straightforward task.
 For example, seeing water seeping through a foundation crack.
 Other times, you may need to open walls, remove flooring, or use various testing devices.

 Try waiting in your basement during a heavy rain to pinpoint the exact source of water.
 Its easy to confuse a leaking floor-to-wall joint with water seeping through your concrete slab.
-Either can leave a puddle on your basement floor, but their repairs are very different.
+Either can leave a puddle on your basement floor, but their respective repairs are very different.

 Reduce Water Around your Foundation